adisnabawi/MyHackathonKL2020/README.md

 # My Hackathon KL 2020
-## A solution for the PRIHATIN THEMES No. 4
+## A solution for the PRIHATIN THEMES No. 4 - QR Identity

 Our solution is based on the QR Code where the information is encrypted and users just need to scan the QR code.
 It will populate the input form automatically.